Showing posts with label georgia. Show all posts

 I cooked bacon, biscuits, and gravy for breakfast.

-Andy, Ron, and I ate the breakfast, I cooked.
+Andy, Ron, and I ate the breakfast that I cooked.

-Dakota made a batch of cookies and that is what the kids ate.
+Dakota made a batch of cookies, and the kids ate them.

 Andy, Montana, Sierra, Nevada, and I went to visit Miss Jane.

-Miss Jane had two parrots, one of the parrots would bow, and the other would bite.
+Miss Jane had two parrots; one would bow, and the other would bite.

 While Andy, Charity, and Ron were at Wal-Mart, the kids and I rode bikes.